 Finally of course, it may not be universally true that people will find robot cars more attractive than human-driven cars per se.
 Many people are uncomfortable with the notion of handing over control to a machine, though this anxiety may subside with familiarity.
 People whose enthusiasm for car travel comes from being able to actually drive the car (as per the road lobby’s ceaseless ‘people love their cars’ narrative) aren’t likely to be enthusiastic about a vehicle they can’t drive themselves.
 And for the one in ten (at least) of us who are prone to a degree of motion sickness and are limited in what we can do in a moving car, a journey in a robot car has little to offer over one at the steering wheel of a regular car.
-Nonetheless, it has to be admitted that many people will get some advantage from having a personal motor vehicle that frees them up from driving.)

 In summary then, it’s almost certainly untrue that robot cars will have any positive effect on urban traffic congestion.
 Nor will they exert any magical effect on urban travel that obviates the need to develop public transport networks as a congestion-free and environmentally friendly alternative for moving large numbers of people.

 One vital fact often ignored, indeed, is that any advantage claimed for autonomous private cars translates directly to a similar advantage for autonomous public transport vehicles.
 As one Swedish transport authority has cheekily suggested, autonomous vehicle operation carries even greater promise for inexpensive personal autonomy delivered by a network of robot buses, trams and trains.
 And as routes are fixed and predictable, the automation task itself is likely to be simpler for such applications.